Pinterest, Inc. (PINS) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 9, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Pinterest, Inc. ("Pinterest" or the "Company") (NYSE: PINS).
+LOS ANGELES, April 15, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Pinterest, Inc. ("Pinterest" or the "Company") (NYSE: PINS).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN PINTEREST, INC. (PINS), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 29, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR PINTEREST INVESTMENTS, CLICK HERE BEFORE MAY 29, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?